 Aero gives you the ability to look at your client work from many different views such as by Type, by Client, by Team Member (to name just a few) .
 You can further organize and track your work by using the Projects feature in Aero Workflow

 One Time Projects

 The most obvious use of Aero Projects is to organize the tasks in a one-time project.
-Let's say a client decides to move to QBO.
+Let's say a client decides to move to QuickBooks Online.
 You agree on a price for the job (or give them an estimate) and a timeline.
 You now have a one-time project that must be broken down into several tasks.
-There's all the work of getting their data out of whatever system their currently on and then setting up a new QBO account and moving their data into it.
+There's all the work of getting their data out of whatever system they're currently on and then setting up a new QuickBooks Online account and moving their data into it.

 You can also use projects to track recurring work you do on a regular basis.
 First you create a project that describes the accounting services.
 It can be as general as "Monthly Bookkeeping" or as specific as "Payroll Tasks" Then you set up the recurring tasks, the Master Aeros for that project and pick the correct project from the Project dropdown menu.
 Now when you open the Edit Project window, you'll have all the recurring tasks for that one engagement listed under Master Aeros.
 You can also see the status of each individual occurrence under the Aeros tab, and all the time logged under the Time tab.

 You can also use projects and project types to track different industry segments.
 For example, say you specialize in clients who are in construction and real estate.
 You could create two projects called, "Construction" and "Real Estate" and then add all the tasks you schedule for construction clients to the Construction project, and do the same for real estate.
 Or you could get even fancier and create projects to track each engagement and use project types to indicate which industry the client is in.

 Why even create projects?